 The Master of Science in Biomedical Sciences is designed to meet the demands of a wide range of career pathways and make you a more competitive candidate - whether preparing for a career, professional school, or a Ph.D. program.
 This accelerated, intensive program gives students the tools and knowledge to succeed in whatever direction they are headed in just nine months and without a thesis.

 Graduates of the program work in industry, academia, or research, attend professional school (medical, veterinary, dental, etc.), or continue their graduate studies.
 Career opportunities for those with a Master of Science in Biomedical Sciences are abundant and diverse.
+See what recent program alumni have to say.

 The Master of Science in Biomedical Sciences program prepares students for a variety of pathways including professional school, a career, or a Ph.D. program.
 Learn more about what our program can offer you and how you can successfully achieve an MS in Biomedical Sciences at Iowa State University.